codewithmukesh/fluentpos-microservices/README.md

 ### Adding Migrations

+Always runs this from the API Project where EF Design is referenced.
-`dotnet ef migrations add Initial --project src/services/catalog/src/Catalog/ -o Data/Migrations`
+`dotnet ef migrations add ChangedToGuid --project ../Catalog/ -o Data/Migrations `